micpob/Random-Bookmark-Machine/README.md

 </div>
 <br>

-The extension's behavior is heavily customizable in the **vintage styled** Options page:
+The extension's behavior is heavily customizable in the **vintage-styled** Options page:

 <br>
 <div align="center" >